sumukhbhat2701/barrel-shifter-16bits-DDCO/README.md

 # barrel-shifter-16bits-DDCO
-3rd DDCO project which simulates a 16 bit barrel shifter(both left and right) using iverilog
+3rd sem DDCO project which simulates a 16 bit barrel shifter(both left and right) using iverilog